laget-se/react-gettext-parser/README.md

 #### `extractMessages(codeStr, [options])`

+Parses a string with JS(X) source code for translatable strings and returns a list of message objects.

 #### `extractMessagesFromFile(filePath, [options])`

+Parses a JS(X) file for translatable strings and returns a list of message objects.

 #### `extractMessagesFromGlob(globStr, [options])`

+Parses JS(X) files matching a glob for translatable strings and returns a list of message objects.

 #### `parse(code, [options], [callback])`

+Parses a string with JS(X) source code for translatable strings and writes a .pot file containing those strings.

 #### `parseFile(filePath, [options], [callback])`

+Parses a JS(X) file for translatable strings and writes a .pot file containing those strings.

 #### `parseGlob(globStr, [options], [callback])`

+Parses JS(X) files matching a glob for translatable strings and writes a .pot file containing those strings.

 ### Converting messages to a POT string